withfabricxyz/docs/pages/crowdfi/contracts/CrowdFinancingV1Factory.md

 **Author:**
 Fabric Inc.

-*A factory which leverages Clones to deploy Fabric Crowd Financing contracts*
+*A factory which leverages Clones to deploy Fabric CrowdFinancing contracts*

 ## State Variables